xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

 *  **Cloud Zoom Mode** [becomes available only if Cloud Zoom is ON]: Choose if you want the zoomed image to be displayed inside the general image area or outside it.
 * **Use blurred image placeholders for smart image loading** : When enabled, pre-loaded low resolution images or single color background image placeholders are used to replace the actual full resolution images on the storefront before they are fully loaded.

 The images size-chart presents the actual space (width(px) and height(px)) available for an image on a page and differs depending on the {% link "skin installed" ref_GLqVdpgd %}.
 All images used in the store are resized to fit the image space taking into consideration the settings configured above.
 You can change the default sizes if required.
-However, please keep in mind that the original image should be at least 2 times bigger than the size of an image space it will be resized to.
+However, please do in mind that the original image should be at least 2 times bigger than the size of an image space it will be resized to.

 ## Custom Images